 Baba was impossible to ignore, even in his sleep.
-I used to bury cotton wisps in my ears, pull the blanket over my head, and still the sounds of Baba's snoring--so much like a growling truck engine--penetrated the walls.
+I used to bury cotton wisps in my ears, pull the blanket over my head, and still the sounds of Baba's snoring-so much like a growling truck engine-penetrated the walls.
 And my room was across the hall from Baba's bedroom.
 How my mother ever managed to sleep in the same room as him is a mystery to me.
 It's on the long list of things I would have asked my mother if I had ever met her.

 In the late 1960s, when I was five or six, Baba decided to build an orphanage.
 I heard the story through Rahim Khan.
 He told me Baba had drawn the blueprints himself despite the fact that he'd had no architectural experience at all.
 Skeptics had urged him to stop his foolishness and hire an architect.
 Of course, Baba refused, and everyone shook their heads in dismay at his obstinate ways.
 Then Baba succeeded and everyone shook their heads in awe at his triumphant ways.
-Baba paid for the construction of the two-story orphanage, just off the main strip of Jadeh Maywand south of the paying for the engineers, electricians, plumbers, and laborers, not to mention the city officials whose "mustaches needed oiling."
+Baba paid for the construction of the two-story orphanage, just off the main strip of Jadeh Maywand south of the Kabul River, with his own money.
+Rahim Khan told me Baba had personally funded the entire project, paying for the engineers, electricians, plumbers, and laborers, not to mention the city officials whose "mustaches needed oiling."